-- Public Law 106-519, FSC Repeal and Extraterritorial Income Exclusion Act of 2000, enacted November 15, 2000, relating to the repeal of the foreign sales corporation treatment and the allowance of an exclusion for extraterritorial income. - Section 162 of Public Law 106-554, Community Renewal Tax Relief Act of 2000, enacted December 21, 2000, relating to the expensing of environmental remediation costs and the extension of the termination date. - Section 165 of Public Law 106-554, Community Renewal Tax Relief Act of 2000, enacted December 21, 2000, relating to the enhanced deduction for corporate donations of computer technology and the extension of the termination date. - Public Law 106-573, Installment Tax Correction Act of 2000, enacted December 28, 2000, relating to the restoration of the installment method of accounting for accrual basis taxpayers.
+- Public Law 106-519, FSC Repeal and Extraterritorial Income Exclusion Act of 2000, enacted November 15, 2000, relating to the repeal of the foreign sales corporation treatment and the allowance of an exclusion for extraterritorial income. - Section 162 of Public Law 106-554, Community Renewal Tax Relief Act of 2000, enacted December 21, 2000, relating to the expensing of environmental remediation costs and the extension of the termination date. - Section 165 of Public Law 106-554, Community Renewal Tax Relief Act of 2000, enacted December 21, 2000, relating to the enhanced deduction for corporate donations of computer technology and the extension of the termination date.

+- Public Law 106-573, Installment Tax Correction Act of 2000, enacted December 28, 2000, relating to the restoration of the installment method of accounting for accrual basis taxpayers.
 For Wisconsin purposes, accrual basis taxpayers cannot use the installment method for reporting sales and other dispositions occurring on or after December 17, 1999.
 Instead, gain from the sale of property must be recognized in the year of the sale, rather than when the payments are received. - Section 101 of Public Law 107-147, Job Creation and Worker Assistance Act of 2002, enacted March 9, 2002, relating to the 30% bonus depreciation allowance for qualified property acquired after September 10, 2001.

 Federal law changes enacted after December 31, 2002, won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature.
 For example, Public Law 108-27, Jobs and Growth Tax Relief Reconciliation Act of 2003, enacted May 28, 2003, does not apply for Wisconsin purposes.
-As a result, the increase in the section 179 deduction from \$25,000 to \$100,000 and the increase in the additional first year depreciation deduction to 50% of the cost of qualified property may not be claimed on your Wisconsin return.
+As a result, the increase in the section 179 deduction from \$25,000 to \$100,000, with annual inflation adjustments, and the increase in the additional first-year depreciation deduction to 50% of the cost of qualified property may not be claimed on your Wisconsin return.
+Other federal laws that do not apply include Public Law 108-311, Working Families Tax Relief Act of 2004, enacted October 4, 2004, and Public Law 108-357, American Jobs Creation Act of 2004, enacted October 22, 2004.